kodyconrad/mbed-ese102/drivers/README.md

 # ESE102 Drivers

-This folder consists of various APIs and/or utilities to encourage re-use across the modules for the class to excercise proper code organization and readability.
+This folder consists of various APIs and/or utilities to encourage re-use across the modules for us to excercise better code organization standards and improve readability.